roytang/blog/content/replies/2016/03/d1htjra/index.md

 - SketchDaily
 ---

-Sorry, not following the theme today!\n\nA friend requested a drawing of another friend as a superhero: http://i.imgur.com/eFn6glz.jpg
+Sorry, not following the theme today!

+A friend requested a drawing of another friend as a superhero: http://i.imgur.com/eFn6glz.jpg